Kindred spirits who’ve greatly influenced the course of my life

 Born in Brooklyn and to this day, keeps New York central to his life and ambitions.
 Hip-hop activist and journalist.
 My broadcasting work at WBAI Radio in New York introduced me to men and women like Harry Allen who devote themselves to emerging art forms and to strengthening alternative culture.

-In NYC, since the emergence of Hip-Hop poetry and his early association with the group “Public Enemy” in the 1980s, Allen has been in the forefront of Hip-Hop history with his documentation demonstrating its artistic depth and profound structure as well as its poetry and political message.
+In NYC, since the emergence of Hip-Hop poetry and his early association with the group “Public Enemy” in the 1980s, Allen has been in the forefront of recording Hip-Hop history with his documentation demonstrating its artistic depth and profound structure as well as its poetry and political message.
 He’s established himself as an authority on this uniquely urban American music genre.

 Despite the very different subjects of our work, we continue our association through our dedication to the power of ‘voice’ and our commitment as activists.
 He steadfastly supports my work for Arab/Muslim peoples, reminding me of Toni Morrison’s adage:– “The serious function of racism is distraction”.
 I absolutely understand. https://en.wikipedia.org/wiki/Harry_Allen_(journalist)